dfinity/response-verification/examples/http-certification/custom-assets/README.md

 }
 ```

 It's also possible to skip certification for certain routes.
 This can be useful for scenarios where it's difficult to predict what the response will look like for a certain route and the content is not very security sensitive.
-This can be done as follows:
+This can be done for example with metrics served on the `/metrics` route as follows:

 ```rust
 const METRICS_REQ_PATH: &str = "/metrics";